zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 ## <a name="query"></a>Queries the recording status

-After you start the recording, you can call query to check the status of the recording.
+After you start a recording, you can call query to check its status.

-<div class="note alert"><code>query</code> is only valid during the session.
-If you call <code>query</code> after the recording stops，you get 404 (Not Found).
-We suggest that you use the callback service to get the notifications and details of all cloud recording events.
-Refer to <a href="https://docs.agora.io/en/cloud-recording/cloud_recording_callback_rest">Agora Cloud Recording RESTful API Callback Service</a> for more information about the callback service.</div>
+<div class="note alert"><code>query</code> works only with an ongoing recording session.
+If you call <code>query</code> after a recording ends or after it starts with error, you get a 404 (Not Found) error.
+We recommend that you use the callback service for getting the details of all cloud recording events.
+See <a href="https://docs.agora.io/en/cloud-recording/cloud_recording_callback_rest">Agora Cloud Recording RESTful API Callback Service</a> for more information.</div>

 - Method: GET
 - Endpoint: /v1/apps/\<appid\>/cloud_recording/resourceid/\<resourceid\>/sid/\<sid\>/mode/\<mode\>/query